thumpercastle/PyNS/README.md

 ## Overview
 PyNS is a Python-based toolkit designed to assist acoustic consultants and engineers in analyzing noise survey data.
 The library provides various tools and utilities for processing, interpreting, and visualizing noise measurements.

+## Requirements
+This toolkit was written in Python 3.10, and using the following packages.
+- pandas 2.2.3
+- numpy 2.1.3
+- python-docx 0.8.11 (not currently implemented and will be updated).

 ## Features
 - Import and process noise survey data from .csv files
 - Analyse and recompute sound levels and statistical meausres (Leq, Lmax, L90 etc.)